MSHK-CodeToGive2025/eventmanagement/TECHNICAL_DOCUMENTATION.md

 ## Executive Summary

 The Zubin Foundation Event Management System is a comprehensive web-based platform for managing community events, workshops, and programs.
-Built with modern technologies, it provides role-based access control, event management, registration forms, and automated communication.
+Built with modern technologies, it provides role-based access control, event management, registration forms, and automated WhatsApp communication.

 ## Technical Stack